This article has links to products and services we love, which we may make commission from.

 A sunset cruise is one of the best things to do in Clearwater Beach for couples.

 Try to Beat an Escape Room

-One of the most challenging Clearwater indoor activities is The Davinci Exhibit (483 Mandalay Ave #210) where your team put work together solving clues to discover Davinci’s secret and escape the room.
+One of the most challenging Clearwater indoor activities is The Davinci Exhibit (483 Mandalay Ave #210) where your team works together solving clues to discover Davinci’s secret and escape the room.

 Where to Eat in Clearwater

 Whether you are looking to start the day with a plate of pancakes or see the sunset with a side of live music, there are various dining opportunities at Clearwater Beach, or close by.

 Salty’s Island Bar & Grille For Cocktails & Classic Seafood